 - Food preparation and Baking – let them help pick pre-cut fruits and vegetables from the fridge for them to snack on; let them assist in measuring ingredients for their favorite bread or cookies.
 Watch those chocolate morsels!

 - Drawing and painting – let the children enhance their skill set through freedom of expression or by giving examples to follow.
-Children are notorious for mimicking.
+Toddlers are notorious for mimicking.

 - Dress up and role playing – creativity and imagination usually result from children copying their role models.
 Professional nannies are always ready to engage and inspire the children.